 Increased standard deduction.
 The TCJA nearly doubled the standard deduction.
-While many higher-income taxpayers will still benefit from itemizing, some - such as those in low-tax states, who don't have mortgages or who aren't as charitably inclined - may now save more tax by claiming the standard deduction.
-(See Chart 1 for the 2023 standard deduction amounts.)
+While many higher-income taxpayers will still benefit from itemizing, some - such as those in low-tax states, who don't have mortgages or who aren't as charitably inclined - may now save more tax by claiming the standard deduction, at least through 2025.
+(See Chart 1 for the 2024 standard deduction amounts.)